§ 714 Definitions.

 c.
 Semen provided prior to July 11, 1988, for the purpose of artificial insemination.

-(7) Health facility staff committees or accreditation or oversight review organizations which are conducting program monitoring, program evaluation or service reviews, including the Child Death, Near Death and Still Birth Commission conducting reviews pursuant to Title 31.
+(7) Health facility staff committees or accreditation or oversight review organizations which are conducting program monitoring, program evaluation or service reviews, including the Child Death Review Commission conducting reviews pursuant to Title 31.

 (8) Pursuant to Chapter 9 of this title as it relates to investigation of child abuse.